5 best NRL live streams ranked

 Foxtel is the other broadcast partner.
 They have the rights to show every game of every round live through its cable TV and streaming services.
 Foxtel can also show all the NRL finals games except the Grand Final live.
 The Grand Final and the State of Origin series are only available on replay.

-Where to watch and stream NRL in 2019
+Where to watch an NRL live stream in 2019

 Not available during last season, this new service is absolutely the best choice for any NRL fan dedicated to watching rugby league in season 2019.
 The no-contract streaming service includes the Fox League channel (as well as the other seven Fox Sports channels, three beIN Sports channels and two ESPN channels), and it operates through PC, Mac, iOS, Android, ChromeCast, Apple TV, Telstra TV and Android TV platforms.

-It showcases every game, live and on demand, all the supplementary entertainment shows (NRL 360, Fletch & Hindy, The Professor, NRL Life, etc), historical games and more.
+It showcases every game as an NRL live stream, and then again on demand.
+Plus you get all the supplementary entertainment shows (NRL 360, Fletch & Hindy, The Professor, NRL Life, etc), historical games and more.
 Fox League also airs matches from the English Super League live.

 The Fox League channel and all its programming is also available in full via Foxtel IQ.
 If you're looking for the premium experience, then Foxtel IQ has one huge advantage over the other options on this list and that is 4K resolution.
 While not all games will be broadcast in 4K, Foxtel has confirmed that select games from each round will get this premium viewing experience.
 Make no mistake, any sport in 4K, on a 4K TV of course, is a thing of beauty.
 It doesn't come cheap or quick though.